Zhou Enlai: Education

 By the time that he graduated from Nankai, Zhang Boling's teachings of gong (public spirit) and neng (ability) had made a great impression on him.
 His participation in debates and stage performances contributed to his eloquence and skills of persuasion.
 Zhou left Nankai with a great desire to pursue public service, and to acquire the skills required to do so.

 Following many of his classmates, Zhou went to Japan in July 1917 for further studies.
 During his two years in Japan, Zhou spent most of his time in the East Asian Higher Preparatory School, a language school for Chinese students.
 Zhou's studies were supported by his uncles, and apparently Nankai founder Yan Xiu as well, but their funds were limited; during this period, Japan suffered from severe inflation.
 Zhou originally planned to win one of the scholarships offered by the Chinese government; these scholarships, however, required Chinese students to pass entrance examinations in Japanese universities.
-Zhou took entrance examinations for at least two schools, but failed to gain admission.
+Zhou took entrance examinations for at least two schools but failed to gain admission.
 Zhou's reported anxieties were compounded by the death of his uncle, Zhou Yikui, his inability to master Japanese, and the acute Japanese cultural chauvinism that discriminated against Chinese.
 By the time that Zhou returned to China in the spring of 1919, he had become deeply disenchanted with Japanese culture, rejecting the idea that the Japanese political model was relevant to China and disdaining the values of elitism and militarism that he observed.

 Zhou's diaries and letters from his time in Tokyo show a deep interest in politics and current events, in particular, the Russian Revolution of 1917 and the Bolsheviks' new policies.
 He began to read avidly Chen Duxiu's progressive and left-leaning magazine, New Youth.
 He read early Japanese works on Marx, and it has been claimed that he even attended Kawakami Hajime's lectures at Kyoto University.
 Kawakami was an important figure in the early history of Japanese Marxism, and his translations and articles influenced a generation of Chinese communists.
 However, it now seems unlikely that Zhou met him or heard any of his lectures.
-Zhou's diaries also show his interest in Chinese student protests in opposition to the Sino-Japanese Joint Defence Agreement in May 1918, but he did not actively participate in them or return to China as part of the "Returning Home Movement".
+Zhou's diaries also show his interest in Chinese student protests in opposition to the Sino-Japanese Joint Defense Agreement in May 1918, but he did not actively participate in them or return to China as part of the "Returning Home Movement".
 His active role in political movements began after his return to China.